Spiral Taping™ Tecnology, forming the composites "unibody" with a robot

 - Absence of human intervention in the lamination of the composite, maximum repeatability.
 Human intervention is limited to the insertion of the newly formed circle into the mold for the subsequent curing phases of the resin, the only phase remaining the same as traditional lamination.

-- All the numbers of the composite (heel resistance, lateral flexibility, wall breakage, nipple tear) are clearly superior to the traditional lamination technique.
+- All the numbers of the composite (flanks resistance, lateral flexibility, wall breakage, nipple tear etc) are clearly superior to the traditional lamination technique.

 Disadvantages of "Spiral Taping" technology: